Dimitrie Ghica

-Dimitrie Ghica was born in the Ghica family, as the son of the Wallachian Prince Grigore IV Ghica by his first wife, Maria Hangerly.
+Dimitrie Ghica was born in Bucharest into the Albanian Ghica family, as the son of the Wallachian Prince Grigore IV Ghica by his first wife, Maria Hangerly.
 He married Charlotte Duport, and they had two daughters, Maria and Iza.
+Ghica was a member of the Macedo-Romanian Cultural Society.

+He died in Bucharest at the age of 80 and was buried in the city's Bellu Cemetery; his tomb was designed by architect Ion Mincu.
+A park in Sinaia and a street in Dorobanțu bear his name.